AnDev2804/phpwebsite2/README.md

 ---

-### ⚠ Advise
+### ⚠ Warning
-There's one file that doesn't have included the "conexion" class, instead it has the "mysqli" class, be sure to change the name of your database there.
+There is a file that does not have the “conexion” class included, instead it has the “mysqli” class, make sure you rename your database there.
-The file is "registropaciente.php"
+The file is “registropaciente.php”.

 ---